Sven Müller (racing driver)

-Sven Müller (born February 7, 1992, in Mainz) is a German-Swiss racing driver.
-He took the Porsche Supercup title in 2016.
+Sven Müller (born 7 February 1992, in Mainz) is a German-Swiss racing driver.
+He won the Porsche Supercup title in 2016 and the GT World Challenge Europe Endurance Cup in 2025.

 Career

 Müller began his racing career in karting 2004.
 He remained in karting until 2009.
-2010 he started for Eifelland Racing in the ADAC Formel Masters, a formula racing series.
+In 2010, he started for Eifelland Racing in the ADAC Formel Masters, a formula racing series.
 He regularly scored points and concluded his first season on the ninth championship position.
-2011 Müller participated in the ADAC Formula Masters for ma-con Motorsport.
+In 2011, Müller participated in the ADAC Formula Masters for ma-con Motorsport.
 He won four races and finished 12 times on the podium.
-He became third in the standings behind Pascal Wehrlein and Emil Bernstorff.
+He finished third in the standings behind Pascal Wehrlein and Emil Bernstorff.

-2012 Müller starts for Prema Powerteam in the FIA Formula 3 European Championship.
-He collected three podiums and the 8th place in the final standings.
-In 2013 he competed in the first seven rounds with Ma-con and the remaining three with Van Amersfoort, resulting 9th with a podium and four top 5 finishes.
+In 2012, Müller raced for Prema Powerteam in the FIA Formula 3 European Championship.
+He collected three podiums and eighth place in the final standings.
+In 2013, he competed in the first seven rounds with Ma-con and the remaining three with Van Amersfoort, resulting ninth with a podium and four top-five finishes.

 Müller raced at the Porsche Carrera Cup Germany in 2014, after joining the Porsche Junioren factory team.
-2015 he celebrated his first win of Porsche Mobil 1 Supercup in Hungary on the Hungaroring.
+In 2015, he celebrated his first win of Porsche Mobil 1 Supercup in Hungary on the Hungaroring.